mccg/mccg.github.io/_posts/2019-02-16-estimate-number-of-competitors.md

   So, I write some code to simulate win/lose in a game's tournament.

 - There are 1v1 tournament/challenge modes in games like Clash Royale:
-  - :mag: Player is able to enter a Challenge and battle in this Challenge.
+  - :mag: Player can enter a Challenge and battle in this Challenge.
-  - :mag: The player will be matched with another player who have the same number of wins.
+  - :mag: The player will be matched with another player who has the same number of wins.
-  - :mag: Once the player get certain number of wins or certain number losses, the Challenge will end.
+  - :mag: Once the player gets the certain number of wins or certain number losses, the Challenge will end.
   - :mag: If the two players are tied, then there is no win or lose cumulation.

 - In classic challenge or grand challenge, ending condition is 12 wins and 3 losses.
-  In latest world tournament, ending condition is 5 losses(no wins limit).
+  In the latest world tournament, ending condition is 5 losses(no wins limit).
-  The following is my Julia code of estimating number of players in the world tournament.
+  The following is my Julia code of estimating the number of players in the world tournament.
   ```julia
   using Printf